 “Power Purchaser” means any purchaser of Power pursuant to a Power Sales Agreement.

-“Power Revenues” means the actual revenues realized from any (i) Power Sales Agreement, (ii) Other Transaction, (iii) any transaction for Ancillary Services, including those Ancillary Services sold by Owner, and (iv) including cash settlements of any financial products, with all of the foregoing being net of (A) all transmission costs (net of transmission credits), penalties and charges arising under the Related Agreements, and (B) any Third Party transaction costs applicable to the sale or transmission of Power generated by the Facility
+“Power Revenues” means the actual revenues realized from any (i) Power Sales Agreement, (ii) Other Transaction, (iii) any transaction for Ancillary Services, including those Ancillary Services sold by Owner, and (iv) including cash settlements of any financial products, with all of the foregoing being net of (A) all transmission costs (net of transmission credits, reimbursements or discounts from the Transmission Provider intended to repay Owner for system upgrade costs paid by Owner pursuant to a Transmission Interconnection Agreement), penalties and charges arising under the Related Agreements, and (B) any Third Party transaction costs applicable to the sale or transmission of Power generated by the Facility.

 “Power Sales Agreement” means any agreement between Energy Manager and a Third Party for the sale of Power, including any tolling arrangement.